rust-lang/rust/src/doc/rustc-dev-guide/src/closure.md

 Other than lazy invocation, one other thing that the distinguishes a closure from a normal function is that it can use the upvars.
-It borrows these upvars from its surrounding context; therfore the compiler has to determine the upvar's borrow type.
+It borrows these upvars from its surrounding context; therefore the compiler has to determine the upvar's borrow type.
 The compiler starts with assigning an immutable borrow type and lowers the restriction (that is, changes it from **immutable** to **mutable** to **move**) as needed, based on the usage.
 In the Example 1 above, the closure only uses the variable for printing but does not modify it in any way and therefore, in the